 Any borrowings would generally sit inside the company and the losses would be trapped inside the entity.
 This means you may miss out on the tax benefits of negative gearing, although with some strategic tax planning, this may be alleviated.

 Another issue is if you sold the property for a significant capital gain, down the track you will pay normal company tax at the current rate of 30%, whereas outside, you get the Capital gain discount of 50%.
 This could mean the tax you would pay could be less.

-However, the cash that flows from the sale after repayment of loans and tax are paid to the shareholders in the form of a Franked dividend.
+However, the cash that flows from the sale after repayment of loans and tax is paid to the shareholders in the form of a Franked dividend.
 This means the shareholder receives a benefit for the 30% company tax against their income.

 Because it is a separate legal entity, the asset is somewhat protected if you get sued as an individual, subject to the structure of the shareholdings of your company because a share in a company is an asset.

 A very Popular form of property ownership is via a Trust structure because a trust can give you most of the benefits required and the flexibility to make changes if your life changes without incurring significant transactional costs.

 There are various types of trusts but the most common are Discretionary Trusts, Hybrid Trusts, Unit Trusts and Property Investors Trust ™.
 One of the most common forms of trusts for property ownership is a “Property Investors Trust.”

 A Property Investors trust has a tax ruling from the Australian Taxation Office, which provides the flexibility so you can receive the tax benefits as if it was owned in your own individual name but also the asset protection and estate planning benefits if you want to pass the property onto future generations and in particular No Vesting date.